vgarciasc/xeupiu/tutorial.md

 Most probable cause is that the cursor became free-form.
 Please move it outside the textbox so it can be correctly detected.

+### 4. The tool is slow!

+Try reducing the "History size" parameter in the XEUPIU menu from 10 to 5.
+This will make the tool wait less time before trying to translate the text.

+### 5. I have changed the game cursor and don't know how to change it back!

+Press the `SQUARE` button until you cycle the cursor icon back to the default one (blue pointing hand). **The tool will produce mistakes if the default cursor is not used.**

-### 4. I have set up the tool correctly, but when I try to run it, it crashes immediately!
+### 6. I have set up the tool correctly, but when I try to run it, it crashes immediately!

 There are some known Windows configurations that affect the tool in its current form; we are working on fixing this for future versions.
 In the meantime, before opening the tool, please guarantee that: